 αv=σvVTLvΔttanωpΔt2ωp #( LISTNUM NumberDefault \l 1

 The difference equation for the vertical turbulence components is similar to that for the lateral case in Eq.
 (19).
 Thus, low-altitude atmospheric turbulence can be simulated by Eqs.
 (17) and (19).
-Furthermore, the proposed turbulence modelling approach is easily implemented into rotorcraft flight simulations due to the computational simplicity and efficiency of the difference equations as well as the high accuracy of the von Kármán spectra.
+Furthermore, the proposed turbulence modelling approach is easily implemented into rotorcraft flight simulations due to the computational simplicity and efficiency of the differential equations as well as the high accuracy of the von Kármán spectra.

 Distributed Model for Rotorcraft Flight Simulation